vanadium-archive/browser/README.md

 ```

 Additionally, demo services and mount tables that represent
-a virtual house and cottage are added to your local namespace.
+a virtual house and cottage are added to your local namespace,
+under `users`.
 For more information, see the help pages in the Namespace Browser application
 (click on the menu icon in the upper-left corner, then select Help).